adjust/redis_failover/README.md

     --help      | -h display this help and exit
 ```

-After sucessful installation add it to your sentinel config:
+After successful installation add it to your sentinel config:

 ```
 sentinel monitor my_master redis.example.com 6379 1